-I Tried The Ordinary's New Fast-Selling Moisturizer — & It's Not For Everyone
+I Tried The Ordinary's New Moisturizer — & It's Not For Everyone

 Advertisement

-What is beta glucan and what are the benefits?
+What is beta glucan and what are the skincare benefits?

 The star ingredient in The Ordinary's new moisturizer is one you might not have heard of until now: beta glucan.
 Don't underestimated it.
 Some dermatologists and TikTok skincare enthusiasts are suggesting it might displace hyaluronic acid as the next big "moisture magnet."